deepanjana1107/manhattan/README.md

 # Manhattan Tourist Itinerary

-The Manhattan Tourist Itinerary project (called 'Manhattan' in short) has been created in ExtJS’ MVC (Model-View-Controller) programming style.
+The NYC Manhattan Tourist Itinerary project (called 'Manhattan' in short) has been created in ExtJS’ MVC (Model-View-Controller) programming style.
 It is built with the following components.

 - Server Side
 	- PostGIS 2.1 with PostgreSQL 9.3 with pgRouting 2